odoo/documentation/accounting/others/reporting/customize.rst

    ``.amount_residual``)

 A line can also be based on the sum of account move lines on a selected domain.
-In which case you need to fill the domain field with an Odoo domain on the account move line object.
+In which case you need to fill the domain field with an Twenty20 domain on the account move line object.
 Then an extra object is available in the formulas field, namely ``sum``, the sum of the account move lines in the domain.
 You can also use the group by field to group